-The regulator is attached to the top fitting on the gas bottle (a special nitrogen regulator fitting connects to a nitrogen bottle).
+The regulator is first attached to the top fitting on the gas bottle (a special nitrogen regulator fitting connects to a nitrogen bottle).
+Tighten the nut securely.
 Turn the pressure regulator handle counter-clockwise until is moves freely (the no pressure position).
 Rotate the main valve on the regulator (nearer the bottle) clockwise to fully closed.
 Open the valve on the bottle (counter clockwise).
 The main bottle pressure gauge on the regulator will rise to the bottle pressure.
 Close the regulator valve (clockwise) until the pressure starts to rise on the pressure gauge on the FLUTe pump driver (three way valve closed with no flow out of the quick connect).
 Adjust the regulator to the desired pressure for purging, provided by FLUTe.
-Remove the plug of each pump tube and connect the quick connect to the top fitting of the pump tube (see Fig. 2).
+Connect the quick connect to the top fitting of the pump tube (see Fig. 2).
 Open the three way valve to drive the water out of the pump.